 To help increase the milk volume available to baby, you can use an at-breast supplementer.
 Your baby will then feed at your breast while also getting milk from the at-breast supplementer.
 When baby feeds, your breasts will produce more milk.
 You should also breastfeed often enough and empty each breast completely.
 An at-breast supplementer consists of a thin tube connected to a bottle or container of milk.
 The milk can be breast milk or infant formula.
 Until you start producing more milk, your baby will receive the extra milk she needs from the at-breast supplementer.
 If you are unable to increase your milk production to meet your baby's needs, mixed feeding (also called combination feeding) is also a good alternative.
-Ask at your child health clinic if you need help.
+Ask at your child health centre if you need help.

 More milk – is there anything I should be eating or drinking?

 What you eat or drink has little effect on the amount of milk you produce.
 When breastfeeding, you should make sure you have a healthy and varied diet.
 Drink when you are thirsty, preferably water.
 Some mothers find it convenient to drink a little while they are breastfeeding.
 Fennel tea, often sold as ‘nursing mother’s tea’, is not recommended because fennel contains substances that could harm your baby.
 To increase the volume of milk, it is important to breastfeed both frequently and for long enough, and to make sure you are using the right technique.
-Learn more about diet and breastfeeding at helsenorge.no.
+Learn more about diet and breastfeeding.

 More milk – correct breastfeeding technique

 When your baby feeds using a good technique, your breast will be emptied fully.
 This will stimulate your breasts to produce more milk to meet your baby’s needs.
 To increase the volume of milk, you will need to breastfeed more often and empty your breasts completely.
 To stimulate your breasts and empty them fully, your baby must suckle using a good technique.
 Poor latching can lead to poor stimulation and breast-emptying.
 This can result in low milk production.
 If that happens, breastfeeding more frequently will not help.
 Too little milk can cause your baby to not put on enough weight.
-Ask for help to assess your breastfeeding technique and your baby's latching at your child health clinic.
+Ask for help to assess your breastfeeding technique and your baby's latching at your child health centre.

 Learn how you can help your baby latch on well